Christmas Squares and Traybake Recipes

 I’ve been making most of these recipes since I was a little girl in Canada and they have all been enjoyed by at least three generations of my family.
-So from my home to yours, with love, here are my best Christmas squares recipes!
+So from my home to yours, with love, here are my best Christmas squares and traybake recipes!

-Family Favourite Christmas Squares Recipes
+Family Favourite Christmas Squares and Traybake Recipes

 This vintage recipe for Lemon and Walnut Squares was in my late Mom’s recipe box.
 I didn’t find it until after my mom passed away and s it’s typewritten there’s a bit of a mystery about where it came from.
 What isn’t mysterious is how wonderful these sweet tart squares taste!